incubyte/incubyte.github.io/content/blog/which-unique-identifier-is-right-for-you.md

 Choosing the right unique identifier is crucial.
 We want our IDs to be reliable, scalable, and performant.
 We’ll break down some well-known IDs: UUID, ULID, CUID, and NanoID, examining their strengths and weaknesses.
 By the end, you'll be able to choose the right identifier for your needs.

-### UUID
+### UUID (Universally Unique Identifier)

-Universally Unique Identifiers also known as UUIDs.
-It allows you to generate a unique ID that can be used to identify objects uniquely.
-We generally use it for Primary Key.
-It has from version_1 to version_8 while writing this article, the Most widely used version is version_4.

-Let's break down UUID for better visibility.
+UUIDs are widely used to generate unique IDs for objects, often as primary keys.
+UUIDs have several versions, with version 4 being the most common.

 {{< figure src="/images/2024/which-unique-identifier-is-right-for-you/UUID-architecture.png" >}}